Are you down for this set of Craig Passero BMX videos?

 Craig is no joke, and here are some intense stunts that will get your eyes as big as saucers, especially the ender.

 Okay, here it goes: 180 to icepick grind to over 180 on a flat rail.
 You read that right.

 6. Craig Passero Primo 2014 edit

 Craig has ridden for Primo for quite some time now.

-The video starts with an absolutely incredible kinked handrail crank arm grind, but kinked in a different way in that this rail has a literal corner in it!
+The video starts with an absolutely incredible kinked handrail crank arm grind, but kinked differently in that this rail has a literal corner in it!

 Things don’t let up there either, as Craig’s technical ability continues throughout the entire video.

-The eye for setups that he seems to have and the way he uses them is always such a joy to watch.
+The eye for setups he seems to have and how he uses them is always such a joy to watch.

 Oh, and there might be one of the longest curved rails ever done toward the end as well.